-Keyword research for search engine optimization isn’t something that you do once.
+Keyword research for search engine optimization isn’t something that you only do once.
 It’s an ongoing process that can have a major impact on the ways that you reach new leads and customers online.
 Integrating our keyword research tips into your digital marketing process will enable you to make smarter decisions about strategy, implementation, and budget.

 But how can you get the most out of your SEO keyword research?
-Though you may already be using Google Keyword planner to find some basic keyword results, we’ve put together some expert keyword research tips that will help you take your search engine optimization to the next level:
+Though you may already be using Google Keyword planner to find some basic keyword results, we’ve put together some expert keyword research tips that will help you take your search engine optimization to the next level.

 1. Make use of negative keywords.